TV Tropes Needs Your Help

 - Blessed with Suck: Her powers don't really help in the middle of a battle, or when she's around Twolegs with all the noise they make.

 - Break Up to Make Up: In The Last Hope, she and Bumblestripe realize that their relationship isn't working out, and they break up.
-They get back together at the end of the book, because being apart has made them realize that they do love each other.
+They get back together at the end of the book, because being apart has made them realize that they do care for each other... at least until Bramblestar's Storm.

 - Brought Down to Normal: She loses her power sometime in between Sign of the Moon and The Forgotten Warrior for unknown reasons, but gets it back later.